ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 .. admonition:: Question 4

-   | Can you confirm the fragment length you computed in question 3c.?
+   | Can you confirm the target region length you computed in question 3c.?
-   | What happends to the quality in the middle of the joined fragments and why?
+   | What happends to the quality in the middle of the joined reads and why?

 Step 2.
 Quality filter ........................................

-Your fastq.gz files not only contain the DNA sequences but also a quality score for each of the nucleotides.
+The fastq.gz files not only contain the DNA sequences but also a quality score for each of the nucleotides.
 These quality scores are used by deblur-denoise to apply an initial quality filtering.

 .. warning::

-   With qiime2-2020.8, the following command with create a warning (YAMLLoadWarning), which you can ignore.
+   With qiime2-2021.2, the following command will produce a ``YAMLLoadWarning`` warning, which you can ignore.

 To perform quality filtering, just run: